industrial-peons/industrial-peons.github.io/dkp-info.md

 Note: you will not see up to date values until an officer broadcasts to you.
 So if you think yours isn’t accurate, contact Grienudele, Boop, Tuncenna, or Eryx.

-[

-2:30 PM

-]

-**Ite****m-by-item class/spec priority information** is available here.
+**Item-by-item class/spec priority information** is available here.
 It was agreed as a guild before Phase 3 launched.
 This priority sheet is now locked for the phase, but guild officers have the power to remove certain priorities as we continue to progress through the content.

 The classes and specs listed next to the items are the priority.
 The order of the names have no bearing on the order, but bolding represents special priority over other classes listed.